cbarkan1/machine-learning-sandbox/README.md

 * **transformers:** Implementing transformer architecture in numpy, and verifying that output agrees with PyTorch.

+* **reinforcement-learning:** Using Q-learning to find an optimal policy for CartPole.

 * **CNN_image_classification:** Convolutional neural network for classification of FashionMNIST.

 * **classification_in_pytorch:** basic multilayer perceptron for classification with the Pima Indians Diabetes Database.